 Believing you know what’s best for your loved one by trying to distract them from their path

-Holistic-evidence treatments with detox usually is the best way to help someone overcome addiction.
+Holistic-evidence treatments with detox are usually the best way to help someone overcome addiction.
 However, everyone knows someone who’s suffered from mental health issues or an addiction.
 This is where people believe what worked for others in recovery can work for your loved one.

 For example, if Alcoholics Anonymous (AA) worked for a coworker who drank for several years, but now is happy in recovery.